 What is the admissions process?

-The admission process for programmes at the Institute of American Studies and Polish Diaspora takes place through our Online Application System.
-More information on admissions can be found at the Admissions Department website.
+The admission process for programs at the Institute of American Studies and Polish Diaspora takes place through our Online Application System.
+More information on admissions can be found on the Admissions Department website.

 What studies do we offer?

 American Studies: 1st degree (undergraduate program)

 International Migrations: 1st degree (undergraduate program)

 The courses taught at our institute allow students to deepen their knowledge in various fields: history, political science, sociology, art, anthropology, management, and public relations.
 The rich offering of optional courses, also in English, which account for almost 30% of all courses, allows students to develop individually-tailored study plans.
 Our main areas of interest are North America, Latin America, transatlantic relations, and modern migration processes.

 Exeprienced faculty staff and modern ways of teaching

 Our academic staff have experience working at foreign universities in such countries as the United States, Canada, Peru, Venezuela, Argentina, and Mexico.
 Courses are taught in a modern way through multimedia presentations, team projects, panel discussions, film screenings, and Oxford-style debates.
 Our staff actively cooperates with the media, as they are frequently interviewed for television and radio stations, websites, newspapers, and magazines.